-Reception– We will be working on understanding numbers to 10, addition, subtraction, weight and capacity, sorting shapes and simple problem solving activities.
+Reception– We will be working on understanding numbers to 10, addition, subtraction, and simple problem solving activities.
 We will learn through many practical, fun activities and rhymes.
 We will be learning about the composition of each number to 10 so that your child can find all of the possible ways of making each number using addition and subtraction number bonds and can represent them using play toys and a variety of maths equipment.
 Please provide opportunities to practise your child’s early counting skills: counting up to 20 and back, using the language of ‘one more’, ‘one less’.
 This can be done through activities such as laying the table or counting how many grapes they have in their lunch box.
 Another area where you can help out is by playing games with your child such as cards, snakes and ladders, bingo or dominoes.
 In addition, you could help your child to notice shapes in the environment or find hidden numerals to order from smallest to biggest.

-Y1/2– All of the above still apply to Y1 and 2 children but can be extended to numbers 50/100 and counting in 2’s, 3’s, 5’s and 10’s.
-In class we will be describing position and recognising right angles, estimating, measuring and comparing weights and beginning to read time on an analogue clock.
-Please help your child at home by providing practical situations where they can apply their learning to real life contexts such as estimating how much three items at the shop would cost, asking your child to identify right angles in the house, or helping your child to tell you the time.
+Please help your child at home by providing practical situations where they can apply their learning to real life contexts such as estimating how much three items at the shop would cost, playing board games or helping your child to tell you the time

 Reception: We will be reading fiction and non-fiction with a variety of themes to encourage a love of books and reading.
 We will be learning about the structure of stories and practising retelling them orally and saying sentences clearly, counting the words within them and noticing the finger spaces between them.
 We will move onto hearing and writing sounds within words and practising forming our letters correctly.
 It is vitally important that our children learn to hold their pencil effectively and form their letters correctly, starting and finishing in the correct places.

-Reception: children will be focusing on developing good control, coordination and confidence in a range of small and large movements.
+Reception children will be focusing on developing good control, coordination and confidence in a range of small and large movements.
 We will be practising basic throwing, catching and kicking techniques.